tinnuadan/threadslapper-aps/README.md

 THREADSLAPPER_CHANNEL__TITLE_PREFIX: The prefix to attach to forum posts
 THREADSLAPPER_CHANNEL__CHANNEL_ID: discord channel ID
 THREADSLAPPER_CHANNEL__RSS_FEED: url_to_rss_feed
+# If using the patreon RSS feed, it operates on GUID values.
+Use this to reference
+# the number of episodes in the RSS feed itself.
+THREADSLAPPER_CHANNEL__OVERRIDE_EPISODE_NUMBERS: false

 # If your RSS feed's XML configuration differs from these keys, set them.
 THREADSLAPPER_CHANNEL__RSS_EPISODE_KEY: itunes_episode